ihrke/balancinator/intro.md

 - evaluate the **effects of interventions** at the units’ level
 - develop effective and more **gender-aware management** practices at your institution

 The Balancinator is still under construction.
-If you have any questions or feedback for improvement, please contact lilli.mittner@uit.no.
+If you have any questions or feedback for improvement, please contact balancinator@uit.no.